MQCOMP3310-2023/comp3310assignment2-caramel/README.md

+# BEFORE MARKING PLEASE READ (VERY IMPORTANT)
+In order to get the website working, you will need to install the following python modules:
+WITHOUT ADDING THESE MODULES, THE WEBSITE WILL NOT RUN.

+- Flask-WTF 1.1.1
+- WTForms 3.0.1

+This can be done by running the following command from the command line (cmd):
+- pip install Flask-WTF WTForms

 # COMP3310 Assignment2
 This is the code for Assignment2 for COMP3310 S1 2023.

 This codebase implements a basic restaurant listing web application using python and the flask framework.
 Your task will be to modify the basic site to add new features focussing on secure application development principles.

-# BEFORE MARKING PLEASE READ (VERY IMPORTANT)
-In order to get the website working, you will need to install the following python modules:

-- Flask-WTF
-- WTForms

-This can be done by running the following command from the command lime (cmd):
-- pip install Flask-WTF WTForms

-WITHOUT ADDING THESE MODULES, THE WEBSITE WILL NOT RUN.

 # Setup